Gregory S. Glasson

 Gregory Scott Glasson (born December 6, 1974) is an American bass player.
-He has played bass for Grammy Award winning artist Seal both live onstage and in studio recordings.
+He has played bass for Grammy Award winning artist Seal both live onstage and on studio recordings.
 Glasson is also widely known as a solid session player, and has been featured on numerous albums, for a variety of artists.
-Mostly sought after in the Pop rock field, Glasson has played on major label tracks for artists such as Seal, Alanis Morissette and producer Josh Harris.
+Mostly sought after in the americana, jam and rock field, Glasson has played on major label tracks for artists such as Seal, Alanis Morissette and producer Josh Harris.